2019 Awards Gala – Reservations

 this medal is awarded in recognition of significant engineering contributions at the international level.

-“For his exceptional leadership and engineering contributions to mine tailings dams in Canada and internationally.”
+“For his exceptional leadership and engineering contributions to

 The John B. Stirling Medal